Nana Mori

-Nana Mori (森 七菜, Mori Nana) is a Japanese actress and singer.
+Nana Mori (森 七菜, Mori Nana) is a Japanese actress.

 Biography

 Mori was born in Osaka on August 31, 2001 and brought up in Ōita.
 In 2016, she was scouted by the talent agency ARBRE.
-In 2019, she was cast as the voice actress for Hina Amano, a main character in the anime film Weathering with You.
-In 2020, she rapidly gained recognition with a string of high-profile roles, including appearances in Shunji Iwai's film Last Letter and the NHK morning drama Yell.
-Later that year, she landed her first starring role in a Television drama with A Warmed Up Love.
+In 2019, she had a leading role for Makoto Shinkai's anime film Weathering with You.
+In 2020, Mori rapidly gained recognition with a string of high-profile roles, including appearances in Shunji Iwai's film Last Letter and the NHK morning drama Yell.
+She had a first starring role in a television drama with A Warmed Up Love.
 For her work during this period, she was honored with the Elan d'or Award for Newcomer of the Year.
 In 2021, she signed a contract with SMA (Sony Music Artists).
 In 2023, she took the lead role in the Netflix series The Makanai: Cooking for the Maiko House, directed by Hirokazu Kore-eda.
 In 2025, she challenged herself with her first-ever intimate scene in the film Kokuho.
 She also had many English-language lines in the film Frontline: Yokohama Bay.
-That year proved to be highly successful, with all four of her film appearances becoming box-office hits, each surpassing ¥1 billion in revenue.
+That year proved to be highly successful, with all four of her film appearances becoming box-office hits, each surpassing ¥1.5 billion in revenue.